Evaluation Guide

 Guidance:

-- Use code metrics for CI/CD (free, fast)
+- Use code metrics for CI/CD (free, fast, deterministic)

 - Use LLM metrics for production sampling (expensive, highest accuracy)